John Tengo Jabavu

 Died: 10 September 1921, Fort Hare, South Africa

-In summary: Founder of the first Bantu-language newspaper in South Africa, political leader in the Cape, educator and founder member of South African National Native Congress (SANNC)
+In summary: Founder of the first Bantu-language newspaper in South Africa, political leader in the Cape and educator.

 John Tengo Jabavu was born on 11 January 1859 near the Methodist mission school at Healdtown district.
 His parents, though poor, were anxious to give him some education and sent him to the day school.
 He liked school and put his whole heart into his lessons.
 It was not long before he became one of the brightest boys in school and only a boy when he took his Teacher's Certificate.
 He became a teacher at Somerset East and worked hard at teaching, his pupils taking a great interest in their studies.
 Young Jabavu was of the great assistance to the ministers, especially on Sundays, and it was not long before became a local preacher.

 He found great pleasure in reading good books and daily newspapers.
 He apprenticed himself to a newspaper office, and did his work after school hours.
 He began to write articles, for some newspapers, which were favourably commented upon.
 This fired his ambition.
 In 1881 he became editor of the Isigidimi Sama Xhosa, which was printed and published at Lovedale Institution.
 Jabavu found the doors to self-improvement wide open.
 He took advantage of the school library, became active in the Literary Society and took part in Debating Society.